iton0/hookup/README.md

 **hookup** simplifies the management of git hooks, allowing you to focus on the logic and usage of your hooks instead.

 ## Installation
-Instructions on how to install the tool.
 #### External Dependencies
 - `git`
 - `curl` (if installing via script)

 ## Usage Quickstart
-This section provides basic information to understand the core usage.
+This section provides basic information to understand the core usage. *The preferred way of running hookup is with the **hu** root command*.
+However, **hookup** can also be used; whichever floats your boat!

 > [!NOTE]
 > Run `hu --help` for full usage documentation.